On linear convergence of two decentralized algorithms: Conclusion

 \section{Conclusion}

-In this paper, we relax the mixing matrices and prove the linear convergence of EXTRA and NIDS in the smooth case under the (restricted) strongly convexity assumption on $\bar{f}$.
+In this paper, we relax the mixing matrices and prove the linear convergence of EXTRA and NIDS under the (restricted) strongly convexity assumption on $\bar{f}$.
 A larger upper bound of the stepsize is derived for EXTRA compared with that given in~\cite{Shi2015} and~\cite{alghunaim2019linearly}.
 NIDS can choose a network-independent stepsize and this stepsize can be chosen as the same as that of centralized ones.
 We relax the conditions for the mixing matrices and the functions, while keeping the same stepsize.

-In numerical experiments on linear regression, applying the larger stepsize to EXTRA will get a faster convergence than using the $\mu_{\bar{f}}$-dependent stepsize given in~\cite{Shi2015}.
-Over the unrelaxed mixing matrix, NIDS leads the performance in most cases and is easiest to implement.
-If the topology of network is weak, using relaxed mixing matrix can accelerate NIDS.
-For EXTRA, in general, we may not choose the mixing matrices to be relaxed due to the tiny improvement, but the larger stepsize derived in relaxed case is still competent to be considered.
+In numerical experiments on linear regression, EXTRA with the larger stepsize converges faster than using the $\mu_{\bar{f}}$-dependent stepsize in~\cite{Shi2015}.
+Over the unrelaxed mixing matrix, NIDS leads the performance in most cases and is the easiest to implement.
+If the topology of network is weak, using the relaxed mixing matrix can accelerate NIDS.
+For EXTRA, in general, we may not choose the mixing matrices to be relaxed due to the tiny improvement, but the larger stepsize derived in the relaxed case is competent to be considered.